 Ooma marries strong features, integrations, and value into one appealing bundle, and we feel that it’s a great alternative to Google Voice for small businesses.

-It was easy to access to past call logs with Ooma through its Dashboard tab.
+It was easy to access past call logs with Ooma through its Dashboard tab.
 Source: Tech.co user testing

 Read our head-to-head Ooma vs Google Voice comparison to learn more